exonum/exonum-java-binding/README.md

  - [Exonum Java Binding](exonum-java-binding-parent).
 It is a framework for building blockchain applications in Java which provides Exonum services runtime environment.
  - [Light Client](exonum-java-light-client).
-It is a library for interaction with Exonum blockchain from external applications built on Java.
+It is a library for interaction with Exonum blockchain from external Java applications.

 ## Java version
 Java 8 or newer is required for building and using Exonum Java projects.